Why Egg Donation at Newlife?

 High egg donation success rates at Newlife IVF Greece

 The high success rates that we have are the result of the careful selection and proper stimulation of the donors and the way we have selected to run our egg donation programme.
 More specifically we only use fresh eggs.
 The reason for this selection is that according to the American SART data the use of frozen eggs leads to lower success rates (in the range of 12%) and the use of egg sharing is not preferred as these women are infertile and are having treatment themselves and therefore have a lower potential.
-We recruit, test, and match a specific egg donor for each recipient, and they obtain all the eggs of the donor (on a one to one basis).
 The high success rates are also because we only perform embryo transfers at the blastocyst stage and we are highly selective and use top quality embryos.

 We use the most sophisticated equipment and keep up to date with any new developments in fertility so that we can provide the best service to our patients.